Bit Blasting Probabilistic Programs: Empirical Evaluation

 \subsubsection{Exact Inference Algorithms}

-Table~\ref{table2} compares \hybit{} against a probabilistic programming systems that perform exact inference using algebraic methods i.e.\ Psi~\cite{gehr2016psi}.
-Since \textit{Psi} performs exact inference, it gives the exact correct answer for the programs that it is able to handle but is limited in its expressivity.
-It fails to handle 13/19 benchmarks. \hybit{} works for all 19 benchmarks as it reduces the computation to discrete inference on Boolean random variables and approximates the inference query.
+Table~\ref{table2} compares \hybit{} against a probabilistic programming system that performs exact inference using algebraic methods i.e.\ Psi~\cite{gehr2016psi}.
+We put in our best effort to translate the benchmarks for optimal performance in Psi.
+It would often output a symbolic expression which we would feed to Mathematica for further simplification.
+Computing and simplifying these algebraic expressions is not a trivial task and hence, Psi timed out on 6 of these benchmarks and Mathematica failed to simplify 4 of these benchmarks. \hybit{} works for all 19 benchmarks as it reduces the computation to discrete inference on Boolean random variables and approximates the inference query.